Yang monopoles and emergent three-dimensional topological defects in interacting bosons

 Away from the origin of the parameter space, the single-particle ground state becomes two-fold degenerate.
-Thus, for $N$ noninteracting bosons, there are $N+1$ degenerate many-body eigenstates.
-Both the nonabelian Berry connections, which form a $(N+1)\times(N+1)$ matrix, and nonabelian Berry curvatures can be calculated analytically, and $C_2$ reads~\cite{supnote} where the superscript $o$ denotes the results for non-interacting bosons.
+Thus, for $N$ non-interacting bosons, there are $N+1$ degenerate ground states and $C_2$ reads $N(N+1)(N+2)/6$~\cite{supnote}.
 Turning on interactions, results become completely different.

-Whereas the exact values of $A^{mn}_\nu$ and $F^{mn}_{\mu\nu}$ require numerical calculations, topological defects that determine the global topological properties of the parameter space are analytically studied.
-We start from odd $N$.
-When $g>0$, there are $N$ points on the $R_5=R_zn_z$ axis, where the many-body ground state becomes four-fold degenerate.
-The origin is a simple one, since $\hat{K}=0$, and there are four different ways to distribute $N\in odd$ bosons in four equivalent lattice sites to minimize the interaction energy, as shown in Fig.~\ref{fig1}(b) and (c).
+{\it N Yang monopoles. } When $g>0$, there are $N$ points on the $R_5$ axis, where the many-body ground state becomes four-fold degenerate.
+At the origin, $\hat{K}=0$, there are four ways to distribute $N\in odd$ bosons in four equivalent lattice sites to minimize the interaction energy, as shown in Fig.~\ref{fig1}(b-c).
 Away from the origin, four-fold degenerate points also exist on the $R_5$ axis.
-All tunnelings in Eq.~(\ref{4site}) vanish on this axis, as $R_{i}=0$ for $i=1, 2, 3,$ and $4$.
+All tunnelings in Eq.~(\ref{4site}) vanish on this axis, as $R_{i\neq 5}=0$.
 Many-body eigenstates are simply Fock states.
-The energy mismatch between different sites $\epsilon_1-\epsilon_2=\epsilon_4-\epsilon_3$ could exactly compensate the penalty of interaction energy for moving one boson from one lattice site to another.
-We show the simplest example for $N=3$.
-When $R_5=g$, it is straightforward to verify that the four Fock states $\ket{1,1,0,1}, \ket{1,0,1,1}, \ket{2,0,0,1},$ and $\ket{1,0,0,2}$ become degenerate.
-It is also easy to verify that, for any $N$, the separation between two nearest points is given by $\Delta R_5=g$, and the last point is located at $R_5^*=\pm(N-1)g/2$ [shown in Fig.~\ref{fig1}(b) and (c)].
+The mismatch of onsite energies $\epsilon_1-\epsilon_2=\epsilon_4-\epsilon_3$ could exactly compensate the penalty of interaction energy for moving one boson from one lattice site to another.
+For example, for $N=3$ and $R_5=g$, states $\ket{1,1,0,1}, \ket{1,0,1,1}, \ket{2,0,0,1},$ and $\ket{1,0,0,2}$ become degenerate.
+For any $N$, the separation between two nearest points is given by $\Delta R_5=g$.

-Away from these four-fold degenerate points, the energies of the four Fock states become different, and tunnelings become finite.
+Away from these four-fold degenerate points, the four Fock states are no longer degenerate, and tunnelings become finite.
 In the vicinity of each degenerate point, we construct an effective model using the four nearly degenerate states as the basis.
-Such effective model turns out to have exactly the same formula as the single-particle Hamiltonian in Eq.~(\ref{4site}).
-The only difference is that the parameters, $\epsilon_i$ and $t_{ij}$, are replaced by effective ones determined by both single-particle Hamiltonian and interactions.
-As an example, we show the effective Hamiltonian near the origin, in which the parameters are written explicitly as
+Such effective model has exactly the same formula as the single-particle Hamiltonian in Eq.~(\ref{4site}) except that $\epsilon_i$ and $t_{ij}$ are modified.
+We show, e.g., the effective Hamiltonian near the origin, in which the parameters read